idameitil/polyphenol-oxidases/README.md

 The above to files are combined by running: `python src/proteome-tree/make-proteome-table.py`.
 This creates the file `data/proteome-tree/proteome-data.tsv`.

 ## Manually selected genomes
+One proteome per class were manually selected from the proteom-table and saved in `data/proteome-tree/class-representatives.xlsx`.

-Files with manually selected genomes were saved in `data/proteome-tree/class-representatives.xlsx` and `data/proteome-tree/fungal-order-representatives.xlsx`
+One proteome per fungal order were manually selected and saved in `data/proteome-tree/fungal-order-representatives.xlsx`.

 ## Get sequences from selected proteomes
 In order to get the PPO sequences from the selected proteomes, run `python src/proteome-tree/get-proteome-sequences.py`.

-This creates the set of files `data/proteome-tree/selected-sequences-all-class.txt`.
+This creates the files:
+- `data/proteome-tree/sequenceIds-all-class-filtered.txt` with sequence IDs for the selected genomes per class with e-value < 1e-20
+- `data/proteome-tree/sequenceIds-all-class-removed.txt` with sequence IDs for the selected genomes per class with e-value > 1e-20
+- `data/proteome-tree/sequenceIds-fungi-order-filtered.txt` with sequence IDs for the selected genomes per fungal order with e-value < 1e-20
+- `data/proteome-tree/sequenceIds-fungi-order-removed.txt` with sequence IDs for the selected genomes per fungal order with e-value > 1e-20
+- `data/proteome-tree/sequenceIds-fungi-order-notFiltered.txt` with all sequence IDs for the selected genomes per fungal order
+- `data/proteome-tree/sequenceIds-fungi-order-filtered-noOverlap.txt` with sequence IDs for the selected genomes per fungal order with e-value < 1e-20, excluding the sequences in the class dataset
+- `data/proteome-tree/sequenceIds-fungi-order-removed-noOverlap.txt` with sequence IDs for the selected genomes per fungal order with e-value > 1e-20, excluding the sequences in the class dataset

 ## Get trimmed selected sequences
 In order to make fasta files with the selected sequences, run `python src/proteome-tree/get-aligned-selected-sequences.py`.
-This creates the file`data/proteome-tree/all-one_proteome_per_class.trimmed.fa`.
+This creates the fasta files corresponding to the files above, plus some with seeds.

 ## Make alignment
 ### For all kingdoms
-Run linsi: `linsi --thread 7 data/proteome-tree/all-one_proteome_per_class.trimmed.fa > data/proteome-tree/all-one_proteome_per_class.trimmed-linsi.fa`
+Run linsi: `linsi --thread 7 data/proteome-tree/sequences-all-class-filtered-andseeds.trimmed.fa > data/proteome-tree/sequences-all-class-filtered-andseeds.trimmed-linsi.fa`

-Remove gaps with more than 95% gaps: `seqconverter --remfracgapcols 0.95 -I fasta -O fasta data/proteome-tree/all-one_proteome_per_class.trimmed-linsi.fa > data/proteome-tree/all-one_proteome_per_class.trimmed-linsi-0.95.fa`
+Remove gaps with more than 95% gaps: `seqconverter --remfracgapcols 0.95 -I fasta -O fasta data/proteome-tree/sequences-all-class-filtered-andseeds.trimmed-linsi.fa > data/proteome-tree/sequences-all-class-filtered-andseeds.trimmed-linsi-0.95.fa`

-Convert to NEXUS: `seqconverter --remfracgapcols 0.95 -I fasta -O nexus data/proteome-tree/all-one_proteome_per_class.trimmed-linsi.fa > data/proteome-tree/all-one_proteome_per_class.trimmed-linsi-0.95.nexus`
+Convert to NEXUS: `seqconverter --remfracgapcols 0.95 -I fasta -O nexus data/proteome-tree/sequences-all-class-filtered-andseeds.trimmed-linsi-0.95.fa > data/proteome-tree/sequences-all-class-filtered-andseeds.trimmed-linsi-0.95.nexus`

-### For only fungi
+### For only fungi (not used)
 Run linsi: `linsi --thread 7 data/proteome-tree/fungal-one_proteome_per_order.trimmed.fa > data/proteome-tree/fungal-one_proteome_per_order.trimmed-linsi.fa`

 Convert to NEXUS with removed gaps: `seqconverter --remfracgapcols 0.95 -I fasta -O nexus data/proteome-tree/fungal-one_proteome_per_order.trimmed-linsi.fa > data/proteome-tree/fungal-one_proteome_per_order.trimmed-linsi-0.95.fa`